-If you have a pending claim for reimbursement (or you intend to pursue reimbursement), you may have income or an additional deduction in a later tax year depending on the actual amount of reimbursement received.
+If you have a pending claim for reimbursement (or you intend to pursue re-CAUTION imbursement), you may have income or an additional deduction in a later tax year depending on the actual amount of reimbursement received.
 See Reimbursement Received After Deducting Loss, later.